-Paulien expresses his method of communicating theology in his talk on “www.YouTube.com: Revelation 13 and the Papacy”.
-This was at the 12th Annual Seminary Scholarship Symposium at Andrews University Seminary.
+Paulien expresses his method of communicating theology in his talk on Revelation 13 and the Papacy at the 12th Annual Seminary Scholarship Symposium at Andrews University Seminary.

 Paulien´s views come from his own life´s experience.
-He starts off, with his first evangelistic series in New York.
+He starts off with his first evangelistic series in New York.
 He talks about his experience of presenting the subject: The Mark of the Beast to a group of Roman Catholics in his audience which backfired, and they did not come to his meetings anymore.
 Hence, the lesson he learned from that experience was to preach the love of Christ and be silent on the teachings causing hostility to the church.
-This is the same evangelistic tool the congregational church and mega churches use to attract members throughout the USA.

-This ecumenical world view is clearly outlined in Stefanovic´s book: Revelation of Jesus Christ.
+This world view is clearly outlined in Stefanovic´s book: Revelation of Jesus Christ.

-What is wrong with this ecumenical world view, which so many Adventist theologians embrace today?
+What is wrong with this world view, which so many Adventist theologians embrace today?

 First of all, the method of evangelism is different to the study of theology when using hermeneutical tools.
 I have spent over 40 years doing evangelism and have learnt that one can tailor make your evangelistic meetings to suit your audience.
+If the majority of your audience is Roman Catholic, leave the Mark of the Beast out.
+If it is a Protestant audience, leave it in.
 One learns to adapt.

 On the other hand, the purpose of theology, especially the prophecies of Daniel and Revelation, is to bring the truth out of the text and not to adapt it to suit the reading audience.
 This is what Paulien and Stefanovic are doing.
 They are uplifting Christ, which is positive, but they are avoiding the theological texts which bring hostility to the church.
 They call this exegesis, however this kind of exegesis is based on the world ecumenical view of the Bible, and not the Biblical view.
 That is they take a common consensus of what the theologians of the world from different denominations have written on a certain text, and express this as theological truth.

-The question with this form of theological study is, who knows that these theologians are correct in their theological studies.
-A PhD, degree in theology does not give a guarantee the right explanation to a Biblical text they are writing on.
+The question with this form of theological study is, who knows that these theologians are right in their theological studies.
+A PhD., degree in theology does not give a guarantee to the Biblical text they are righting on.
 Furthermore, one can have more than one theologian writing on a given text and they come to two different conclusions.
 Hence, bringing confusion and ambiguity to the text, e.g. Stefanovic´s book: Revelation of Jesus Christ.
 As a result, they incorporate quotations saying, “Seventh-day Adventist believe this,” and the message comes through, that they do not believe what the Adventist teach.

-This kind of hermeneutical study does more harm than good, and brings confusion to our members in the Adventist church, and trains a new generation of young ministers at our theological institutions to think ecumenically to suit the audience.
+This kind of hermeneutical studies does more harm than good and brings confusion to our members in the Adventist church, and trains a new generation of young ministers at our theological institutions to think ecumenically to suit the audience.
 Hence, neutralizing and dismantling the prophetical teachings of the Adventist church from the books Daniel and Revelation.

 The Problem with theologians named by Bacchiocchi and their attitude to the 1,260 day/year prophecy

-What these theologians are saying is, we do not believe in the 1,260 year/day prophecy from 538 – 1798 A.D., because it cannot be verified from the Bible or church history.
-They come to this conclusion, because they have been trained in the PhD, theological program using sources from other theologians of different church denominations e.g. Roman Catholic and Lutheran etc. Many theologians from different church denominations belong to the world ecumenical church view of theology and know nothing about Seventh-day Adventist theology.
+What these theologians are saying is, we do not believe in the 1,260 year/day prophecy, because it cannot be verified from the Bible or church history.
+They come to this conclusion, because they have been trained in the PhD., theological program using sources from other theologians of different church denominations e.g. Roman Catholic and Lutheran etc. Many theologians from different church denominations belong to the world ecumenical church view of theology and know nothing about Seventh-day Adventist theology.
 They use each other’s sources even if they might be wrong, bringing double meanings to the text in question.

 See my website www.ayin.dk Daniel 11: are we doing exegesis or eisegesis?
 For a further analysis of exegesis in the church.